Chip maker TSMC plans multibillion-dollar Arizona factory expansion - WSJ

-Nov 9 (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd 2330.TW is preparing a multibillion-dollar factory investment in Arizona in the United States, the Wall Street Journal reported on Wednesday, citing sources.
+Nov 9 (Reuters) - Taiwan Semiconductor Manufacturing Co Ltd 2330.TW is preparing for another multibillion-dollar factory investment in Arizona in the United States, the Wall Street Journal reported on Wednesday, citing sources.

+TSMC, a major Apple Inc AAPL.O supplier and the world's largest contract chipmaker, plans to announce in the coming months that it will build a cutting-edge semiconductor plant north of Phoenix, the report said.

-The scale of the investment is expected to be roughly similar to the $12 billion it committed two years ago, according to the report.
+The scale of this investment is expected to be roughly similar to the $12 billion it committed two years ago, it added.

+The Taiwanese chipmaker's new facility would manufacture the so-called 3-nanometer transistors, the WSJ report said.

+Last year, Reuters had reported TSMC's plans to build several more chipmaking factories in Arizona beyond the current one, including discussions about whether the next plant should be a more advanced facility that can make chips with 3-nanometer chipmaking technology compared to the slower, less-efficient 5-nanometer technology used for the first factory.

 (Reporting by Shivani Tanna in Bengaluru; Editing by Rashmi Aich)